 The foundation is non-governmental, non-political, non–commercial, non- religious and non–profit making.
 But it is certainly changing the stories of many people.

-Emerson’s legacy through his exotic Stone Town hotels, and top restaurants he is the changed lives of Zanzibaris.
+Emerson’s legacy through his exotic Stone Town hotels and top restaurants is still changing the lives of Zanzibaris.